samirkumardas/simple-chat-app/README.md

 ## Future Plan

-Want to add some other basic features like:
+Want to add some other basic features including:

 1. Login, Registration
 2. Channel Creation